vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 #### Treasury Composition

-An overview of the current treasury composition along with projections of revenue and expenses can be found on this [Google Sheet](https://docs.google.com/spreadsheets/d/1oIJkj9v9uPnuMYyJ_YHSxaJGiTOpspDM847zgBa9JbI/edit?usp=sharing).
+An overview of the current treasury composition, along with projections of revenue and expenses, can be found on this [Google Sheet](https://docs.google.com/spreadsheets/d/1oIJkj9v9uPnuMYyJ_YHSxaJGiTOpspDM847zgBa9JbI/edit?usp=sharing).
 After accounting for interest and bribe expenses, Spiral DAO projects to earn a 28% APY on its treasury investment activities (of course, yields in crypto can change rapidly, so this constitutes a very rough estimation).

 Guidelines for future treasury composition were proposed and voted on via a [snapshot vote](https://snapshot.org/#/spiralgov.eth/proposal/0x2c83dbf3dd2a77d9eb71978d8cae41f17567b0213c916bc2970810fbc4671846).
 A core contributor presented a plan addressing future token weights in the DAO, focusing on two main aspects: 1) setting a target treasury composition to enable rebalancing using various methods, and 2) determining the handling of byproducts and additional rewards, such as GEAR tokens.

 The proposal suggests modifying the existing treasury composition over the coming months to increase exposure to CRV/BAL and potentially cultivate external partnerships.
 Furthermore, the proposal advises adopting a default practice of retaining, rather than selling, other tokens until they account for less than 1% of the Treasury.
 At this point, a reevaluation would occur.
-This strategy aims to prevent protocol cannibalization while maximizing potential yields.
+This Strategy aims to prevent protocol cannibalization while maximizing potential yields.

 The Treasury composition (including Redeem contract), as of early May 2023, is as follows: